term-world/syllabus-template/CODE_OF_CONDUCT.md

 The Mayor reserves the following rights:

   * the right to veto a proposed change if:
-    * the change substantively alters the academic or course community integrity or safety
+    * the change substantially alters the academic or course community integrity or safety
     * a rule is superseded by College policies or academic standards
   * the right to make unilateral changes that uphold academic and community integrity or safety